CamDavidsonPilon/SMS_Terminal/README.md

 Install SL4A and the Python package.

-In the script that initalizes your SMSTerminal object, smsReciever.py, specify a *root word* and a *password*.
+In the script that initalizes your SMSTerminal object, called receiver_script.py above, specify a *root word* and a *password*.
 The root word, *root* in my example above, keeps just anyone from running commands.
 It can shared with friends as you wish.
 If things get unruley, just change the root word.